mbourque/afx-wood/DEVELOPERS.md

 ## Parametric Modeling Standards

 * **Parameters & Relations:**
-  All options (size, length, offset, etc.) are controlled by parameters and relations. **No family tables.**
+  All options (size, length, offset, etc.) are controlled by parameters, pro/program, and relations. **No family tables.**
 * **BUW\_NAME:**
   Assign to every part for easy identification.
 * **Textures & Appearances:**